Profile

 startup-friendlyversatilehigh-demand

 Fullstack developers own features end to end, spanning frontend interfaces and backend services within integrated stacks like Java with Spring, .NET, MERN, MEAN, Django, or Rails.
-The work cuts across UI, APIs, databases, and deployment, with practitioners expected to move between layers as features demand.
-Hiring is concentrated in product companies, startups, and consulting firms that prize versatility over specialization.
-The differentiator across roles is the backend ecosystem chosen rather than the breadth of responsibilities.
+The work cuts across UI, APIs, databases, and deployment, and practitioners move between layers as features demand.
+Hiring is concentrated in product companies, startups, and consulting firms that value versatility over specialization.
+What separates one role from another is the backend ecosystem, not the breadth of responsibilities.

 Specializations